MaciejPDev/MiniProjectForFun/README.md

 ## Connect 4
   This miniproject contains the implementation of the Connect4 Game.
 It has a console version and a graphics version (still in works).

-  **To launch the console version, make sure you have maven installed.**
+  **Please make sure you have maven installed.**

+  To launch the console version of Connect 4 :

   1. Place yourself in the Connect 4 directory.